facebook/docusaurus/packages/docusaurus-plugin-content-docs/src/sidebars/README.md

 # Sidebars

 This part is very complicated and hard to navigate.
-There are the following steps:
+Sidebars are loaded through the following steps:

 1. **Loading**.
 The sidebars file is read.
 Returns `SidebarsConfig`.
 2. **Normalization**.
 The shorthands are expanded.
 This step is very lenient about the sidebars' shapes.
 Returns `NormalizedSidebars`.